websights

 One more important step is to choose whether to keep the tool bodies or not.
 If Keep tools is selected then the common volume gets subtracted only from the target body.
 The final result still has two separate bodies.

 If Discard tools is selected then both the common volume and the tool body gets subtracted.
 The final result now has a single body.
-Both the results are shown the figure below:
+Both the results are shown in the figure below:

 keep tools versus discard tools in subtract boolean cad mode